Carrie Underwood's Success and Achievements in Timeline

 2011: Underwood expands Guinness Book record

-Between 2011 and 2014, Carrie Underwood broke and expanded her Guinness Book record by scoring four more number-one singles on the Hot Country Songs, for a total of fourteen number-ones.
+Between 2011 and 2014, Carrie Underwood broke and expanded her Guinness Book record by scoring four more number-one singles on the Hot Country Songs, bringing her total to fourteen.

-2012: Ranked in The Hockey News' 100 People of Power and Influence in Ice Hockey
+2012: Ranked in The Hockey News' list of 100 People of Power and Influence

-In 2012, Carrie Underwood was included in The Hockey News' annual list of the 100 People of Power and Influence in Ice Hockey, ranking at number 85.
+In 2012, Carrie Underwood was selected by The Hockey News on its annual list of the 100 People of Power and Influence in Ice Hockey, ranking at number 85.
+This recognition highlights her influence beyond the music industry, particularly in connection with her husband's career.

 In 2013, Carrie Underwood received the Artist Achievement Award at the 38th Annual New York Honors Gala held by the T.J.
 Martell Foundation.